trevorkloz/rabbitmq-java-dsl/README.md

 			.fromExchange("data-exchange").build();
 ```

-Then somewhere in your code you can do something like this to receive messages:
+Then somewhere in your code you can do something like this to **receive messages**:

 ```java
 public class XYZClass {